Gestus

 Foglie di fico

-Andrea Di Lorenzo presents a static performance with sculptural qualities.
-The artist places himself within a bush of fig leaves – made entirely of concrete and iron – and remains motionless for several hours.
-All that is visible of his body is a section of his legs, making it difficult for the observer to discern whether there is a person or simply a mannequin inside.
+Andrea Di Lorenzo presented a static performance with sculptural qualities.
+The artist placed himself within a bush of fig leaves – made entirely of concrete and iron – and remained emotionless for several hours.
+All that is visible of his body was a section of his legs, making it difficult for the observer to discern whether there was a person or simply a mannequin inside.
 Through an arduous process of stopping all movement, the human body melds into the plant body, with apparently opposing rhythms approaching one another until they fall into sync.
-Andrea Di Lorenzo will leave a trace of the performance in the Theatre until the end of the first act.
+Andrea Di Lorenzo left a trace of the performance in the Theatre until the end of the first act.

 Performance: